brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt">The Son, whom the Fathers of old had proclaimed as consubstantial with the Father and the Spirit, the assembly of inspired Teachers taught all, with divine energies acknowledging one natural energy and will.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The champions of error, thinking the will to be hypostatic, wickedly introÂ­duced along with the wills the persons of those who willed: the Fathers, excellently refuting them, teach that the energy which is appropriate to it is congenital with the nature.</span>
+mso-bidi-font-size:10.0pt">The champions of error, thinking the will to be hypostatic, wickedly intro­duced along with the wills the persons of those who willed: the Fathers, excellently refuting them, teach that the energy which is appropriate to it is congenital with the nature.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">All-blameless Lady, you have become the door of the divine ray and source of the unsetting light; for all the fullÂ­ness of the Godhead dwelt ineffably in your womb; you reward with his natural energy and radiance those who crave.</span>
+mso-bidi-font-size:10.0pt">All-blameless Lady, you have become the door of the divine ray and source of the unsetting light; for all the full­ness of the Godhead dwelt ineffably in your womb; you reward with his natural energy and radiance those who crave.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Another.
 Have mercy on me, Saviour.</span>